vtsaplin/franklin-expressions/README.md

 - Copy `nanoblocks.js` to your project's `scripts` directory

 ## Usage
-- Create a nanoblock by calling `createNanoBlock` function with a name and a function that returns a string or a DOM element.
+- Create a nanoblock by calling `createNanoBlock` with a name and a function that returns a string or a DOM element.
 - Render nanoblocks by calling `renderNanoBlocks` in your block's `decorate` function.

 <img src="docs/diagram.png" alt="diagram" width="800"/>